natereid72/armory/agent.md

 ![Proprietary](/images/proprietary.svg)
 ### This feature requires an Armory licensed entitlement.

+## Overview

+The Agent consists of a plugin to Spinnaker's Clouddriver service and a K8s deployment that connects to Clouddriver.
+You can review the architecture in the Armory Agent [overview]({{< ref "armory-agent" >}}).

 ## {{% heading "prereq" %}}

 * This guide assumes you're using the Armory Operator to install Spinnaker, with the Kustomize method from the [spinnaker-kustomize-patch repo](https://github.com/armory/spinnaker-kustomize-patches).